Willie Foster (gridiron football)

-Willie Foster (born December 13, 1984) is a former gridiron football wide receiver.
-He played college football for Rutgers, then played for the Winnipeg Blue Bombers of the Canadian Football League (CFL) in 2007.
+Willie Foster (born December 13, 1984) is an American former football wide receiver.
+He played college football for Rutgers, and professionally for the Winnipeg Blue Bombers of the Canadian Football League (CFL).

 Early life

 Willie Foster was born on December 13, 1984, in Miami, Florida.
 He began his football career at Miami Central High School.
 Although Foster sat out his freshman and sophomore seasons, he was a dual athlete in both football and track and field.
 As a football player, Foster started every game as a junior and senior as a wide receiver for the Miami Central Rockets, totaling 17 touchdowns in two years.
 Foster was also part the 2002 Miami Central track and field team, which won the Class 6A state title, led by teammate Bershawn Jackson.
 After graduating from Miami Central in 2003 he was considered a four-star football prospect by Rivals.com.
 He eventually accepted a Rutgers University scholarship offer.